MetalKid/QueryFilter/README.md

 }
 }}
 ```
+One thing to note.
+The Operator can use "EqualTo" instead of 1 and it parses just fine.

 That's it!
 This doesn't have any support for sub lists, so let me know if you want me to experiment with something like that!
 Thanks!